 Whiti Farm Park Kaimarama

-Whiti Farm Park at 2414 Tairua Whitianga Road Kaimarama, is an eccentric, fun place for the kids.
+Whiti Farm Park, located at 2414 Tairua Whitianga Road, Kaimarama, is an eccentric and fun place for kids.

 Covering 8 acres, you can explore the farm and animals at your leisure and even bring a picnic lunch.